 How many spices does the average person need?

 Most home cooks use between 20 and 40 spices regularly.
 A solid starter set includes salt, black pepper, garlic powder, onion powder, paprika, cumin, chili flakes, oregano, thyme, cinnamon, and bay leaves.
+These 11 spices cover the majority of American, Mexican, Italian, and Mediterranean recipes.

 Affiliate Disclosure: Night Tree is a participant in the Amazon Services LLC Associates Program.
 Some links on this page may be affiliate links.
 We only recommend products we genuinely stand behind.